 The YakGear outrigger comes ready to go with two blow-molded floats, two adjustable arms, and two StarPort HD’s from RAILBLAZA, one for each side of your kayak.

 The floats also come with pre-installed, threaded brass inserts.
-You can use the inserts, along with a RAILBLAZA MiniPort and a camera mount adapter, to get some great pictures or video with an action camera.
+You can use the inserts, a RAILBLAZA MiniPort, and a camera mount adapter to get some great pictures or videos with an action camera.

 Comes with mounting brackets

 You can add an action camera

 If you are looking for extra stability on the water, the YakGear Kayak & Canoe Outrigger is one of the best kayak outrigger systems.
 It’s easy to install, adjustable, and has a spot for an action camera.